John De'Mathew

-John De'Mathew, real name is John Ng'ang'a Mwangi', born in Gathiruini village, which lies in the Mukurwe-ini sub-location of Gatanga Constituency, Murang’a County, Kenya.
+John De'Mathew, real name is John Ng'ang'a Mwangi', born in GathirûinÎ village, which lies in the Mûkûrwe-inÎ sub-location of Gatanga Constituency, Mûrang’a County, Kenya.
 He was a Kikuyu Benga artist who died in 2019 due to a tragic road accident along the Thika Super Highway.

 He was recognized as the Kikuyu prophet since his music passed across coded messages that came to pass.

 In July 2012, John De'Mathew and two others were arraigned in court over hate songs.